 Coverage for orthopedics, cardiology, radiology and any other specialist from A to Z is covered under Part B. You can also receive screenings for common medical conditions and a complete annual wellness checkup.
 Flu shots, pneumococcal shots, and Hepatitis B shots are covered with no copay.

 “To avoid the Medicare Part B late enrollment penalty, you should enroll during your Initial Enrollment Period.
 The Part B penalty is a lifetime penalty and gets added to your monthly Part B premium.
 The longer you wait to sign up for Part B, the higher that monthly penalty becomes.“

-Approximately 41% of Texans are on a Medicare Advantage plan, also known as Medicare Part C. Medicare Advantage (MA) plans are an alternative to Original Medicare (Parts A & B).
+Approximately 52% of Texans are on a Medicare Advantage plan in 2022, also known as Medicare Part C. This is higher than the national average of 48%.
+Medicare Advantage (MA) plans are an alternative to Original Medicare (Parts A & B).
 MA plans are offered by private insurance companies that have a contract with the Centers for Medicare & Medicaid Services (CMS).